Frequently Asked Questions about Scientific Pantheism

 Most modern Pantheists believe that the mind is an aspect of the body, and at death dissolves with the body to merge into the elements from which it was formed.
 If there is any validity at all to near-death experiences, then this is what they are expressing.

 For environmental as well as religious reasons, Pantheism strongly prefers natural burials in special woodlands, at sea, or in other natural areas, where the individual can be reabsorbed into the nature of which they were, are and always will be a part.

-Of course, religion can provide support for ethics, and Pantheism provides better support than religions which believe in heaven.
+Of course, religion can provide support for ethics, and but scientific pantheism can provide better support than religions which believe in heaven.

-Pantheism believes that we live on in nature where we are re-absorbed, but also in people's memories and in the achievements we leave behind.
+Pantheism believes that we live on in some senses, thiough not as conscious persons.
+Our elements are re-absorbed in Nature.
+Memories of us persist in the minds of people we have known and in the achievements we leave behind.
 Therefore we have a powerful incentive to be good and kind to people, and to achieve lasting good in our lives.
 The kinder we are, the more good we do, the longer will be our "afterlife" in people's memories.
 If we do harm, then our memory will be execrated.

 Contrast this with the God of Christianity who forgives mortal sins even on the deathbed and can reward mass murderers with heaven if they are truly penitent.
 What kind of incentive for lifelong morality is that?

 If there is no personal creator God, wouldn't the universe and human life have no meaning or purpose?